The Bars of the Cage Were Always Invisible (On Reincarnation, Death, Spiritual Growth)

 What Growth Actually Is — and Is Not

-The concept of spiritual growth is perhaps the most seductive lie ever told about human existence.
+The concept of spiritual growth, or evolution, is perhaps the most seductive lie ever told about human existence.
 It is seductive because it feels true from the inside.
 You suffer.
 You reflect.
 You change.
 You suffer differently.
 You call this wisdom.
 And in a limited, practical sense, perhaps it is.

 But notice what the narrative of growth requires: time, continuation, and a future in which the improved self will finally arrive.
 Growth is always deferred.
 You are never complete.
 There is always another layer to peel back, another lesson to integrate, another lifetime to process.
 The machinery of spiritual growth is, structurally, identical to the machinery of consumer debt: you are always one more payment away from being free.

-A person who lives 120 years changing jobs and collecting experiences has not necessarily grown at all.
-A person who lives 20 years in a single room, alone and still, may have already seen everything worth seeing.
+Someone who lives 100 years, changing jobs, traveling, raising children, and collecting life experiences, may not have grown at all from a spiritual standpoint.
+Someone else who lives 20 years in a single solitary room may have already seen everything worth seeing.

 True awareness — the kind that all genuine mystical traditions point toward, even if their institutions contradict it — is not a destination.
 It is a recognition.
 It is the moment when the looking stops and the seeing simply is.
 And this moment is available in the first year of life or the last.
 It has no loyalty to duration.

 So why does every institution insist on growth as a process?
-Because a person who has arrived — who recognizes that they are already complete, that the divine spark within them requires no further certification — is a person who no longer needs the institution.
+Because a person who has arrived, at least in this material world — who recognizes that they are already complete, that the divine spark within them requires no further certification — is a person who no longer needs the institution.
 The factory of meaning only operates if its workers believe they are not yet finished.

 Part Three